 To prepare stuffing, bring 1 1/4 cups of water or chicken broth and 3 tablespoons of butter to a boil.
 Stir in 3 cups of stuffing mix.
 Remove from heat, cover, and let stand for 5 minutes.

 You can easily add the stuffing to a casserole dish with some chicken and veggies, and turn it into a full-fledged meal.

 - Prepare the dressing as directed and preheat the oven to 400 F. Spray a casserole dish with nonstick spray.

-- Combine 1 1/2 cups cubed boneless chicken breasts with a pound of frozen mixed veggies, along with a can of cream of chicken condensed soup and a little bit of sour cream.
+- Combine 1 1/2 cups cubed boneless chicken breasts with a pound of frozen mixed veggies, a can of cream of chicken condensed soup, and a little sour cream.

 - Spread it out evenly across the casserole dish.
 Sprinkle the dressing on top.

 - Bake for 30 to 40 minutes, or until the chicken is completely cooked.

 - Use any bread that you have on hand, whether it's sourdough, rye, whole-wheat, brioche, or old-fashioned sandwich bread.
 The type of bread you use will impact the texture of the stuffing and keep the flavors interesting, too.

 - You can also use turkey or beef stock, instead.

 Homemade stuffing will keep covered in the refrigerator for up to five days.
 You can also transfer it to a freezer-safe container or a zip-close freezer bag and store for up to six months.
 Defrost in the refrigerator and then bake until heated through, or cook in a low oven, covered in foil, until completely hot.